Bres02/Itsc_5230/Itsc_5230/README.txt

 - E: Object Interaction
 - Q: Turn invisible (only Chameleon can do this)

-The point of Amoeboid is explained in the Help screen -
+The point of Amoeboid is to help the amoeba need to escape the volcanic eruption by getting to the ocean so it can survive.